Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 While we focused our attention on other issues, we recognise the great potential that this itegration could bring in the future.

 #### IV.
 LLM Domain-Specific Fine-Tuning
-Before using MistralAI's Mistral-7B-Instruct-v0.1 <span style="color:red"> **add links**</span>, we experimented with Microsoft's Phi-2.
+Before using [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1), we experimented with
+ [microsoft/phi-2](https://huggingface.co/microsoft/phi-2).
 Phi-2 is a base model, and we noticed that the LLM sometimes generated code or completed the given user input instead of providing the instructive response we were expecting for our queries.
-This led us to switch to MistralAI's Mistral-7B-Instruct-v0.1, an instruction-fine-tuned version of MistralAI's Mistral-7B-v0.1.
+This led us to switch to [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1), an instruction-fine-tuned version of
+[mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1).
 Currently, this LLM model accurately follows the instructions provided in the PromptTemplate for all three Q&A chains we implemented in our chatbot.
-However, Mistral-7B-Instruct-v0.1 is not tailored for the medical domain.
+However, [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) is not tailored for the medical domain.
 We believe **domain-specific fine-tuning** would significantly benefit our project.
 Although it's evident that the LLM's performance declines in areas outside its fine-tuned domain, Our primary focus is on the medical domain, where models like Med-PaLM 2—Google's PaLM 2 model,